Emulating computer models with step-discontinuous outputs using Gaussian processes: Overview of Gaussian process emulators

-where the parameters $\sigma^2$ and $l_i$ are called \emph{process variance} and correlation \emph{length-scale} along the $i$-th coordinate, respectively.
-The former determines variation of sample paths along $y$-axis and the latter controls how quickly they vary along $x$-axis.
+Here, the parameters $\sigma^2$ and $l_i$ are called \emph{process variance} and correlation \emph{length-scale} along the $i$-th coordinate, respectively.
+The former determines the scale of the amplitude of sample paths and the latter regulates how quickly the spatial correlation decays.
 In this paper, these parameters are estimated via maximum likelihood (ML) \cite{GPML, jones1998}, see Appendix \ref{sec_kernel}.
 Figure \ref{Fig:SE_kernel} shows the shape of the SE kernel and two sample paths with different length-scales.
+Another important class of stationary kernels is the Mat\'ern covariance function \cite{GPML}.
+Nonstationary kernels are applied to model functions that do not have uniform smoothness within the input space and change significantly in some regions compared to others \cite{xiong2007}.
+In Sections \ref{sec_NNkernel} and \ref{sec_Gibskernel} two nonstationary covariance functions, namely the neural network and Gibbs kernels, are studied.

 The GP prediction of $f$ is obtained by conditioning $Z$ on function evaluations.
-Let $\mathbf{X} = \{\bx^1, \dots, \bx^n \}$ denote $n$ sample locations in the input space and $\mathbf{y} = \left(f(\bx^1), \dots, f(\bx^n) \right)^\top$ represent the corresponding outputs (observations).
+Let $\mathbf{X} = \left(\bx^1, \dots, \bx^n \right)^\top$ denote $n$ sample locations in the input space and $\mathbf{y} = \left(f(\bx^1), \dots, f(\bx^n) \right)^\top$ represent the corresponding outputs (observations).
 Together, the set $\mathcal{A} = \{\mathbf{X}, \mathbf{y}\}$ is called the \emph{training} set.
 The conditional distribution of $Z$ on $\mathcal{A}$ is again a GP

 specified by